 There's a new arcade-style element as well: Riders see a heads-up display showing stats like weaponry, time codes, fuel cells and a countdown clock.
 They zap through a wormhole to find themselves in a space battle.
 The decisions they make affect their final score, and it could lead to three different possible endings.
 That sounds like a whole new layer of excitement and immersion – on top of riding a high-speed coaster in the first place.

 The New Revolution Galactic Attack ride in at Six Flags Magic Mountain opens to the public the weekend of February 25.
 At Six Flags Discovery Kingdom, it officially opens February 20.
 Both parks are hosting a preview weekend combined with a food drive: Guests that bring a bag of non-perishables to the parks between February 18-20 are eligible for an exclusive early ride.

-To learn more, read about Mike's experience on a VR coaster last year or check out the video below.
+To learn more, read about Mike's experience on a VR coaster last year.

 Source: Six Flags